Updated February 2023

 Your first step is to find a quality training program.

 Check out the Occupational Health and Safety diploma from Herzing College.
-This program is available at all our campuses and online.
+This program is available at our Toronto and Ottawa campuses as well as online.

-It takes just 12 months to complete and includes a 2-month internship for real work experience.
+It takes just 12 months to complete and includes an internship for real work experience.

 Students learn how to apply OHS laws, conduct workplace inspections, develop safety plans, deliver training programs, and more.